pauffinger/Cat_Wiz/README.md

 ## 📞 Contact

-For access requests, questions, or collaboration inquiries, please contact the **Pascal Auffinger** through the information provided in the manuscript.
+For access requests, questions, or collaboration inquiries, please contact **Pascal Auffinger** through the information provided in the manuscript.

 ---